holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A **_“Circle”_** is a Role that has further broken itself down by defining its own contained Roles to achieve its Purpose, control its Domains, and enact its Accountabilities.
 Its ***"Circle Members"*** are those Partners charged with stewarding the Circle and its Purpose for the Organization.

-A Circle may also contain **_“Policies”_**, which are either grants of authority that allow others to control or cause a material impact within one of the Circle's Domains, or limits on how others may do so when otherwise authorized.
-Solely for the purpose of limiting a Circle’s own Roles, each Circle has an automatic Domain over its own internal functions and activities.
+A Circle may also contain **_“Policies”_**, which are grants or constraints of authority or special rules that apply within the Circle, as further defined in Article 3.

 The collection of Roles and Policies within a Circle make up its acting **_“Governance”_**.
 No one may change the Governance of a Circle except through the **_“Governance Process”_** described in Article 3 or the process for defining an initial Governance structure described in Article 4.